Fawn M. Brodie: Reviews

+Literary reviews were generally positive, while historians were often critical of Brodie's speculations.
 Mainstream historians had long denied the possibility of Jefferson's relation with Sally Hemings, although such interracial liaisons were so common that by the late eighteenth century, visitors remarked on the numerous white slaves in Virginia and the Upper South.
-"The Richmond Examiner on September 25, 1802, in a rare admission, stated that “thousands” of mulatto children were then being born in the South."
+"The Richmond Examiner on September 25, 1802, in a rare admission, stated that "thousands" of mulatto children were then being born in the South."
 Mary Chesnut and Fanny Kemble, educated women of the planter elite, also wrote about many interracial families in the era shortly before the American Civil War.
-Jefferson had been discreet, protecting his privacy, and he was an icon whom historians were determined to "defend".

 Like many previous Jefferson biographers, Brodie developed an intense affection for her protagonist.
 She claimed that in dreams, she and Jefferson became "man and wife".
 Bernard Brodie is supposed to have muttered, "God, I'm glad that man is out of the house."
 Fawn Brodie wondered where one could go after Jefferson, "but down".

 After her book was published, Brodie was contacted by some Eston Hemings Jefferson descendants who recognized his name from her account.
 His descendants had married white, and this generation appeared to be white.
 They discovered that their fathers in the 1940s had decided that, to protect their children from racial discrimination associated with descent from Sally Hemings and Thomas Jefferson, they would tell the children they were descended from Jefferson's uncle.
 All these Jefferson descendants learned in the 1970s of their alleged descent from Eston Hemings, Sally Hemings and Thomas Jefferson.
-Brodie wrote a follow-up article about the Jefferson-Hemings grandchildren in 1976, entitled "Thomas Jefferson’s Unknown Grandchildren: A Study in Historical Silences", published in October 1976 in American Heritage magazine.
+Brodie wrote a follow-up article about the Jefferson-Hemings grandchildren in 1976, entitled "Thomas Jefferson's Unknown Grandchildren: A Study in Historical Silences", published in October 1976 in American Heritage magazine.
 Photographs and other documentary material they gave her have been donated to UCLA archives.